 Review some common financial scams to help you be smarter and more cautious with your information.

-The following tips can help you outsmart fraudsters, so you can keep your finances safe, secure and on track.
+Here are some common scams along with tips to help you outsmart fraudsters, so you can keep your finances safe, secure and on track.

-Here’s a common scenario: someone sends you a counterfeit check and asks you to send money back to them.
+Here’s a common scenario: someone sends you a check and asks you to send money back to them.
+Sometimes, they message you in Instagram about using your photo or modeling, “accidentally” send you a check for too much and ask you to send back the extra money.
 In some cases, you’ve allegedly “won” a prize, but you’re told to send money covering taxes and fees.
-In other scenarios, you’re paid as a secret shopper, and are asked to wire back money.
-Or you’ve sold an item online, and the buyer “mistakenly” overpays, and requests that you reimburse them for the extra amount in gift cards.
+Or you’re paid as a secret shopper and are asked to wire back money or buy and send gift cards to cover the extra amount.
 In each of these cases, it’s a scam.

 Mortgage Closing Fraud